17th Cavalry Regiment: Hawaii

 On 5 April 1919, the 17th Cavalry set sail from San Francisco on the USAT.
 Sherman, bound for Honolulu and Schofield Barracks.
 The massive demobilization following the end of World War I, would leave the 17th Cavalry manning the garrison at Fort Shafter and Schofield Barracks until the fall of 1920.
 Still, the problem remained of covering approximately one hundred miles of rugged coast line with one regiment of cavalry to effectively repel any attempted landing of troops from transports and hold them off until the arrival of reinforcements.
 With the exception of the sector in and around the city of Honolulu and Pearl Harbor, the entire coast line of the island was left to the 17th Cavalry Regiment.
 The regiment developed an intricate system of shielded lights and telephone lines for command and control as well as reporting, with camps placed in locations that provided cover and concealment from the air or sea.

-Reorganization in 1921 resulted in a reduction of the number of cavalry regiments from seventeen to fourteen, this included inactivation of the 17th Cavalry.
+Postwar reorganization of the Army resulted in a reduction of the number of cavalry regiments from seventeen to fourteen, including inactivation of the 17th Cavalry.
 Lack of funds, reduced personnel authorization, and serious doubts that "the mounted combat of large bodies of cavalry is probably a thing of the past" contributed to the decision as well as a new regimental organization that was designed to reduce overhead, increase firepower, and retain mobility.
-Many old, famous cavalry units came dangerously close to being lost to the Army because of organizational changes, but a new policy of retaining surplus units on the rolls of the Army in an inactive status was established, preserving unit designations and histories for future use rather than disbanding or re-designating them.
+Many storied cavalry units came dangerously close to being lost because of organizational changes, but a new policy of retaining units on the rolls of the Army in an inactive status was established, preserving unit designations and histories for future use rather than disbanding or re-designating them.

-The regiment left Schofield Barracks by truck for Honolulu on 16 September and embarked on the USAT.
-Buford for Monterey, California.
-The officers and enlisted men were transferred to the 11th Cavalry on 26 September, and the 17th Cavalry was placed on the inactive list.
+The 17th Cavalry left Schofield Barracks by truck for Honolulu on 16 September and embarked on the USAT Buford for Monterey, California.
+On 26 September, the 17th Cavalry was inactivated and the officers and men were transferred to the 11th Cavalry.
+From 1921 to 1927, the 17th Cavalry's "Active Associate" unit that would provide the personnel to reactivate it in the event of war was the 11th Cavalry.
+With the abandonment of the Active Associate program in 1926–27, the 17th Cavalry was allotted to the Ninth Corps Area on 28 February 1927, and organized by June 1927 as a "Regular Army Inactive" unit with Organized Reserve personnel from the 2nd Squadron, 323rd Cavalry.
+The regimental headquarters was established at Portland, Oregon, with the 1st Squadron organized at Corvallis, Oregon, and the 2nd Squadron organized at Seattle, Washington.
+The regiment conducted summer training at Fort Lewis, Washington, 1930–40.
+It was reorganized and redesignated the 17th Cavalry Regiment (Horse and Mechanized) (Corps Reconnaissance) on 1 July 1940, and inactivated in January 1941 at Portland by relief of Reserve personnel.